cmower/ros_helper/README.md

 ### Short term

 * Update `keyboard_node` to use `simple_pub_sub`
-* Proper exception handling and colored logging to terminal.
+* Proper exception handling and colored logging to terminal, consider Python [`logging`](https://docs.python.org/2/library/logging.html).
 * Update other classes in `simple_pub_sub` to be aligned with the new updates to publisher.
+* Finish `experiments` module.

 ### Long term